anushkaadak2684/Iris-Classification/README.md

 ## 🚀 Usage

 Run the Jupyter Notebook:
-jupyter notebook Iris-Dataset-Classification.ipynb (Model is saved as saved_model.sav)
+jupyter notebook Iris-Dataset-Classification.ipynb (Model is saved as saved_model.sav, Scaler is saved as scaler.sav)

 Run the deployment script:
 python app.py